What to Do After a Breakdown on Dublin's M50

 The M50 circles Dublin and carries thousands of vehicles every day.
 If your car fails on this motorway, keeping calm and following a plan is essential for your safety and that of other drivers.

-Use one of the roadside emergency phones or call the Motorway Traffic Control Centre at 0818 715 100.
-They can deploy a recovery vehicle or Garda assistance if needed.
+Use a roadside emergency phone if available, or call the Motorway Traffic Control Centre on 0818 715 100.
+They can coordinate recovery and Garda assistance when required.

 Once safe, contact a towing service.
-Provide exact details of your location, such as the nearest junction number or overhead sign.
-Response times on the M50 are usually quick, but peak-hour congestion may slow things down.
-To estimate how long you'll wait, read our guide on towing arrival times in Dublin.
+M50 response times are often quick, but peak-hour congestion can slow down access.
+To estimate how long you might wait, read our guide on towing arrival times in Dublin.

 Ensure you have the necessary paperwork.
 If you're unsure, check the list of documents needed for towing in Ireland.